ManavSharma-7/Heart-Disease-Prediction-Model/README.md

-This ML model was developed a s a practice program when learning ML during my Data Science internship in July, 2024.
+This ML model was developed as a practice ML model ,during my Data Science internship in July, 2024.